polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/index.md

 nix-shell # start the nix shell environment by using dependencies in file `shell.nix`, it may take some time if this's your first time.
 ```

-In the fresh nix shell, you can use cargo related command directly like,
+Now you can use the cargo commands in the nix shell.

 ```shell
 cargo build --release # build the project